geode-sdk/docs/mods/guidelines.md

 Do take note that **the list above is not comprehensive nor set in stone**, and what qualifies as hateful conduct may and will change and mold over time, with the final say always being left to the Geode team of that time.

 Do also note that these rules may very well be enforced retroactively.
 While we do believe in and hope for people to grow to be better, any person ruled to have committed hateful conduct in the past must give reason for the Geode Team to believe they actually have changed to overturn the verdict.

+## The "Too Big to Ignore" Rule

+Like everything else in this world, the Geode index also does have one set of rules for the ultra rich and another for the rest.
+Although this is undesirable and we try our best to be fair and equal, some mods are officially considered "too big to ignore" and may be granted small exceptions to index rules that other mods would have to follow.
+Do note that we do still of course have hard limits; even a mod that is too big to ignore can't go around stealing user data.
+In addition, "too big to ignore" status also usually just naturally brings with it responsibility for the mod developer to do good; a big mod being caught stealing user data would result in massive outrage immediately.
+So, for this reason, mods that are too big to ignore may be granted exceptions in some rules, such as not requiring source code to be submitted.